EFFECTIVE: November 13, 2008

-The Colorado Community College System (CCCS) in-state tuition determination procedure sets practice in compliance with DHE policy.
+The Colorado Community College System (CCCS) in-state tuition determination procedure sets practice in compliance with Colorado Department of Higher Education (DHE) policy.

 The initial tuition classification decision shall be made by Admissions and Records staff at the College for the term that the student has been admitted.
 The decision shall be based upon a review of the following information:

-- Age of the student on the first day of the term for which he/she is admitted:
+1 .
+Age of the student on the first day of the term for which the student is admitted.

-If a student is under the age of 23 on the first day of the term of admission, her/his residency status will be based on the domicile and intent status of her/his parent(s) or legal guardian unless he/she is legally emancipated.
+a.
+If a student is under the age of 23 on the first day of the term of admission, residency status will be based on the domicile and intent status of the student’s parent(s) or legal guardian unless the student is legally emancipated.

-Each student shall have her/his initial residency determined by (no later than) the first day of the term for which he/she is applying and will be notified in writing via email or standard mail of her/his residency status.
-If a student is admitted to a College after the first day of the term, her/his initial residency status will be determined within 10 business days of her/his admission decision.
+Each student shall have initial residency determined by (no later than) the first day of the term for which the student is applying and will be notified in writing via email or standard mail of the applicable residency status.
+If a student is admitted to a College after the first day of the term, initial residency status will be determined within 10 business days of the student’s admission decision.

 If a student fails to provide sufficient information for a residency determination or if Admissions and Records staff has a question about information provided, the student shall be asked to provide additional information so an accurate residency decision can be made.

-Any student who believes her/his tuition classification is not correct shall have up to 30 days from the first day of her/his term of admission to provide supporting documentation, but each institution can publish a deadline for the submission of a Tuition Classification Petition.
+Any student who believes the tuition classification is not correct shall have up to 30 days from the first day of the student’s term of admission to provide a letter of appeal with an explanation as to why the student believes they should qualify and/or supporting documentation if referenced in the explanation.
+The Institutions will publish the deadline for the submission of a Tuition Classification Petition.
 Each student will be notified via email or standard letter of the outcome of the petition within 30 days of the decision.

-For students who have attended as a non-resident and believe that their residency classification has changed and now wish to prove eligibility for in-state classification must petition for in-state tuition classification.
-Each institution can publish a deadline for the submission of a Tuition Classification Petition.
+Students who have attended as a non-resident and believe that their residency classification has changed and wish to prove eligibility for in-state classification must petition for in-state tuition classification.
+The student may provide a letter of appeal with an explanation as to why the student believes they should qualify and/or supporting documentation if referenced in the explanation.
+The Institutions will publish the deadline for the submission of a Tuition Classification Petition.
 Each student will be notified via email or standard letter of the outcome of the petition within 30 days of the decision.

 Any student who is denied in-state tuition classification by the institution may appeal the decision.
 Each institution has a process to appeal the decision of the Tuition Classification Officer.
-The individual is notified of the decision made by the appeals panel and reasons why the petition was denied.
-The decision of the appeals panel is final and will not be overturned by the Department of Higher Education.
+The appealing student will be notified of the decision made by the appeals panel and reasons why the petition was approved or denied.
+The decision of the appeals panel is final and will not be overturned by the DHE.